ahmdxrzky/de-zoomcamp-2023/week4/week4_homework.md

 Result:
 ![image](https://user-images.githubusercontent.com/99194827/221365983-491f43ba-61bd-498d-897c-50f7e59681ea.png)

-From images above, it can be clearly seen that _January_ has the highest amount of FHV trips.
+From image above, it can be clearly seen that _January_ has the highest amount of FHV trips.